Updated: September 8, 2021

 What Does “CBD” Mean?

-The distinction between hemp and marijuana is based on the level of another cannabinod, delta-9 tetrahydrocannabinol, also known as THC.
-Most people know THC as the chemical in marijuana that gets you high.
-And in order to be defined as hemp, a cannabis plant must have a THC level not above 0.3%.3 CBD does not affect the brain the same way as THC.
-This allows people to experience the benefits of cannabis without getting high.
+The distinction between hemp and marijuana is based upon how much delta-9 tetrahydrocannabinol, or THC, is found in the cannabis plant.
+Most people are aware of THC as the chemical compound in the marijuana plant that gets you "high."
+The type of cannabis we call "hemp" contains a THC content that is not above 0.3%.3 CBD is non psychoactive, and using CBD does not affect the brain the same way as smoking marijuana.
+The advent of CBD allows people to experience the full potential of cannabis hemp plants without getting high.

-What is the Endocannabinoid System?
+What is the ECS?

-What are Phyto-cannabinoids?
+What are Cannabinoids?

 What is the Entourage Effect?